hippie68/pkgrename/README.md

 # pkgrename.c

 pkgrename.c is a standalone, advanced version of the original Bash script, written in C. It currently works on Linux and Windows, possibly on other systems, too.
-As this version is still being worked on, please use it with care and try a read-only run first (option -n).

 The program in action looks like this: